All Episodes

 State would also be allowed to determine eligibility for benefits without even taking an application.

-Well, what this this is this is don't want to belabor the point here, but there's so much illegal immigration in this children's health care bill.
+This is, I don't want to belabor the point here, but there's so much illegal immigration in this children's health care bill.

-So, whereas tax increases on cigarette smokers and cigar smokers may not have gotten your dander up, and you might not have cared even that kids were gonna be called 25 or under in this bill.
+So, whereas tax increases on cigarette smokers and cigar smokers may not have gotten your dander up, and you might not have cared even that kids were going to be called 25 or under in this bill, and you might not have even really cared that you only had to make 82 grand to qualify, to get your kid health insurance paid for by your neighbors, essentially.

-But I'll bet when you find out that the illegal aliens in their kids get in on the deal.
+But I'll bet when you find out that the illegal aliens and their kids get in on the deal, that might get your dander up.

-And that's why Ruth Marcus wrote the column yesterday to try to dispel this notion of what's in it, but uh analysts have looked at it.
+And that's why Ruth Marcus wrote the column yesterday, try to dispel this notion of what's in it.

 Look, it is or it isn't.

-They're gonna spend it.
+They're going to spend it.

 They want to spend it as fast as they can, the money.

-And they want to people that run bureaucracies in government want as many people depending on what they do as they can.
+People that run bureaucracies in government want as many people depending on what they do as they can.

 Any organization that is not conservative by definition will be liberal.